State Law Guide · Updated January 2026

 Frequently Asked Questions

 Yes.
-If a dealer engages in unfair or deceptive practices regarding F&I product cancellations, you can sue under Colorado's Unfair Practices Act (UDAP) for actual damages and potentially additional penalties.
+If a dealer engages in unfair or deceptive practices regarding F&I product cancellations, you can sue under Colorado's Consumer Protection Act for actual damages and potentially additional penalties.

 How long do I have to cancel in Colorado?